About the GO market

 Roles of organized GO markets in Europe

 Besides issuing and cancelling guarantees of origin, trading got a more and more important role recently.
-After Italy and France, new organized markets are popping up mostly focusing on GO auctions of certificates related to the given country’s renewable energy production.
-The latest ones cover Luxembourg, Croatia, Slovakia, and Portugal.
+Besides the previously only bilateral and OTC trading, new organized markets are emerging focusing on GO auctions of certificates related to the given country’s renewable energy production.
+The latest ones cover Italy, France, Luxembourg, Croatia, Slovakia and Portugal.
 With these platforms, market participants receive transparent price signals – just as it is common on power markets.
-The upcoming new countries plan to start their organized market, while many developments are also in the pipeline on other markets.
 These organized, transparent platforms could gravitate the liquidity and emerge as substitutes of bilateral trading and OTC transactions.

 GO markets in Central Europe

 Just as on power markets Central European GO markets are mostly built upon the experience of Western European countries.
 Recently many Central and Eastern European countries joined the Association of Issuing Bodies (AIB), such as Hungary via MEKH, Serbia, Czech Republic and Bulgaria, meanwhile already two countries – Croatia and Slovakia – started their organized GO market.
 For many years GO markets were lacking liquidity and were not transparent.
 With further AIB memberships and newly planned market developments, the role of Central Europe can emerge just as it did on power markets.
 The HUPX GO market will further strengthen the role of Feed-in-Tariff (FiT) GOs within the European supply.

 - IN HUNGARY